getCUJO/QoOID/draft-ietf-ippm-qoo.md

 --- abstract
-This document introduces the Quality of Outcome (QoO) framework, an approach to network quality assessment designed to align with the needs of application developers, users, and operators.
+This document introduces the Quality of Outcome (QoO) network quality score and the corresponding QoO framework as an approach to network quality assessment designed to align with the needs of application developers, users, and operators.